Stochastic Oscillator Trading Analysis & Stochastic Oscillator Trading Indicator Signals

 3 Types of Stochastics Oscillators: Fast, Slow & Full Stochastics

-There are 3 types are: fast, slow & full Stochastic.
-3 indicators look at a given chart period for examples the 14-day period, and measures how the price of today’s close compares to the high/low range of the time period that is being used to calculate the stochastic.
+There are three types are: fast, slow and full Stochastic.
+3 indicators look at a given chart period for example 14 day period, and measures how the price of today's close compares to the high & low range of time period that is being used to calculate the stochastic.

-- In an up-ward trend, price tends to close at the high of the candlestick.
+- In an upwards trend, price oftenly tends to close at the high of candlestick.

-- In a downward trend, price tends to close at the low of the candlestick.
+- In a downward trend, price tends to close at the low of candlestick.

 XAUUSD Cross Over Trade Signals